PEAN: A Diffusion-Based Prior-Enhanced Attention Network for Scene Text Image Super-Resolution: Experiments

 \subsection{Implementation Details}

 Our model is implemented with the Pytorch 1.10 deep learning library~\cite{paszke2019pytorch}.
 All of the experiments are conducted on 1 NVIDIA TITAN RTX GPU.
-In the optimization phase, the model is trained for 200 epochs and optimized by the AdamW~\cite{loshchilov2019decoupled} optimizer.
+In the training phase, the model is trained for 200 epochs and optimized by the AdamW~\cite{loshchilov2019decoupled} optimizer.
 The learning rate and the size of the mini-batch are set as 0.001 and 32 respectively.
 The weight of each loss is set as $\lambda_1=1$, $\lambda_2=1$, $\lambda_3=0.8$, $\lambda_4=75$, $\lambda_5=1$.
-Besides, we adopt the pre-trained PARSeq~\cite{bautista2022parseq} as the TPG.
 In terms of the network architecture, the number of blocks in AMM is 6.
 The sampling timestep in the TPEM is set as 1.
 Following CRNN~\cite{shi2016end}, the number of convolutional layers applied in the ARM is 6.
 We first drop the TPEM and pre-train the model with TP-HR, then the TPEM is introduced and weights of parameters obtained by pre-training are initialized to continue the fine-tuning process of the model.
 Of note, if this setting is abandoned, PEAN can still achieve SOTA performance on the TextZoom~\cite{wang2020scene} dataset.
-Ablation studies about the weight of loss functions and this setting can be found in the Supplementary Material.
+Ablation studies about the weight of loss functions and the pre-training and fine-tuning setting can be found in \textsection~\ref{B.3.5.2} and \textsection~\ref{B.3.6} of the Supplementary Material respectively.
+In the main paper, we study our method on top of PARSeq~\cite{bautista2022parseq} as the TPG.
+In \textsection~\ref{B.3.6} of the Supplementary Material, we also study the cases when CRNN~\cite{shi2016end} and ABINet~\cite{fang2021read} are adopted as the TPG.